catyphram/redis_key_overview/README.md

 ## Usage
 --------

-Since the source files are written in CoffeeScript you first need to compile them into JavaScript files:
+Since the source files are written in CoffeeScript you first need to compile them into JavaScript files (only necessary if you manually change the .coffee files, since the compiled .js files are supplied with the module):

 	grunt build